Sailor Moon Eternal: Development

 On January 25, 2017, it was announced on the official Sailor Moon 25th anniversary website that the Sailor Moon Crystal anime would continue.
 Later, on June 30 of the same year, it was revealed that the fourth season based on Dream arc of the manga was to be produced as a two-part theatrical anime film project.
-Additionally, Chiaki Kon, who was a series director for the third season of the anime, returned as a main director for the films.
+Additionally, Chiaki Kon, who was a series director for its third season, reprised her role as a director for the two-part film.
+Kon revealed in an interview that she was thrilled to return, and was excited when it was being produced as two films, as she first found out when she was storyboarding for the season finale for the third season.

 On June 30, 2018, it was announced that the film's production had begun, and Kazuko Tadano, who handled the character designs for the first two seasons of the 1990s Sailor Moon anime series and Sailor Moon R: The Movie, was chosen as a character designer for the film.
 Tadano had commented:

 "I never dreamed that I'd be able to participate in this work that I had been involved with 25 years ago.
 I'm very happy to be involved as character designer once again for this work, which is beloved around the world.
 I feel anxious, because this is my first time working as a character designer for the latter part of the series, which makes me wanna work even harder.
 Please continue to support Sailor Moon!"

+Tadano received no additional instructions from Kon or the producers other than "follow the manga closely as possible", so she made sure the art style was "reminiscent to the past with a modern nuiance while closely following original creator Naoko Takeuchi's imagery".

 At the time of production, the film's original name was Pretty Guardian Sailor Moon Crystal The Movie -Dead Moon arc- (劇場版「美少女戦士セーラームーン」＜デッド・ムーン編＞, Gekijōban Bishōjo Senshi Sērā Mūn Kurisutaru Dēddō Mūn Hen).

-On June 30, 2019, more staff has been revealed: Kazuyuki Fudeyasu wrote the scripts, original creator & mangaka Naoko Takeuchi chief supervised the films' production, Studio Deen co-animated and produced the films with Toei Animation, and the name for the two-part film was decided as Pretty Guardian Sailor Moon Eternal The Movie (劇場版「美少女戦士セーラームーン」, Gekijōban Bishōjo Senshi Sērā Mūn Etānaru).
+On June 30, 2019, more staff has been revealed: Kazuyuki Fudeyasu served as a screenwriter, original creator and manga artist Naoko Takeuchi chief supervised the films' production, Studio Deen co-animated and produced the films with Toei Animation, and the name for the two-part film was decided as Pretty Guardian Sailor Moon Eternal The Movie (劇場版「美少女戦士セーラームーン」, Gekijōban Bishōjo Senshi Sērā Mūn Etānaru).